A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: A Comprehensive Comparative Analysis

 \subsection{Unstructured vs. Structured Pruning}

-Unstructured pruning methods (\cite{han2016eie, han2015deep}) remove weights anywhere and can achieve high prune ratios with little impact on accuracy.
-In contrast, structured pruning (\cite{liu2021group,nonnenmacher2022sosp,you2019gate}) conducts pruning at entire filters (or channels, neurons, blocks, layers, etc.), which results in really compressed network and accelerated inference, but the accuracy is more likely lower than that of unstructured pruning under the same prune ratio, weight-level scoring, pipeline, and learning schemes.
-The possible reason is that unstructured pruning only focuses on the importance of a single weight, while structured pruning forces structural coupling, which demands the simultaneous pruning of multiple layers and expects all removed weights to be consistently unimportant.
-However, meeting the consistency of unimportant weights under the structural coupling constraints is challenging.
-The advantages and disadvantages of unstructured and structured pruning are briefly summarized in Table \ref{Table5-comparison-us}.
-We prune VGG-16 on CIFAR-10 \cite{krizhevsky2009learning} in 3 random runs and report the best results to compare unstructured and structured pruning of SNIP \cite{lee2019snip} and GraSP \cite{wang2020picking}.
-The vanilla SNIP and GraSP are unstructured pruning, denoted by SNIP-unstruct and GraSP-unstruct in Table~\ref{Table-unstructured-and-structured}, respectively.
-To prune channels, after scoring each weight by vanilla SNIP or GraSP, the sum of the weight-level scores in each channel is calculated as its importance score.
-As shown in Table~\ref{Table-unstructured-and-structured}, for SNIP and GraSP, Top-1 accuracy of unstructured pruning is generally better than their corresponding structured pruning under the same prune ratio of weights.
+Unstructured pruning methods (\cite{frantar2023sparsegpt, han2015deep}) remove weights anywhere and can achieve high prune ratios with little impact on accuracy.
+In contrast, structured pruning (\cite{liu2021group,nonnenmacher2022sosp,ma2023llmpruner}) conducts pruning on entire filters (or channels, neurons, layers, etc.), resulting in really compressed network and accelerated inference.
+However, the accuracy is often lower than that of unstructured pruning under the same prune ratio, weight-level scoring, pipeline, and learning schemes.
+The possible reason is that unstructured pruning only focuses on the importance of individual weights, while structured pruning forces structural coupling, which demands simultaneous pruning across multiple layers and expects all removed weights to be consistently unimportant.
+However, achieving consistency in identifying unimportant weights under the structural coupling constraints is challenging. \citet{amersfoort2020single} argue that SNIP-structured and GraSP-structured methods incur more noise than their vanilla unstructured counterparts.

+We compare unstructured and structured pruning methods on VGG-16 \cite{simonyan2015very} and report the best results in Table~\ref{Table-unstructured-and-structured} from three random runs.
+Additionally, we compare unstructured, semi-structured, and structured pruning methods on OPTs \cite{zhang2022opt} with data sourced from \cite{ouderaa2024llm} (Table~\ref{tab:unstructured-and-structured-llm}).
+As shown in Table~\ref{Table-unstructured-and-structured} and Table~\ref{tab:unstructured-and-structured-llm}, at the same prune ratio, unstructured pruning generally outperforms semi-structured (if any), which performs better than structured pruning.